Development of this quiz is in progress.

 [1 - 6 Project Time Management]

-D | List of activities. |
+D | Define and sequence activities. |

 A project manager estimates duration of an activity with a team member.
 After discussions, they found that an activity with similar complexity and business requirements, was performed on previous project.
 So they planned the same amount of time for the activity on their project.
 What method was used?